cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hospital-admissions.md

-This source undergoes the same smoothing adjustment as the `doctor-visits` source (see [its documentation](doctor-visits.md#smoothing)), with the exception that the smoothing is performed on the raw counts, rather than the raw rate.
+This source undergoes the same smoothing adjustment as the `doctor-visits` source (see [its documentation](doctor-visits.md#smoothing)), with the exception that the smoothing is performed on the raw counts rather than the raw rate.

 ## Lag and Backfill